 Illustrating the text are tables and diagrams, exercises, worksheets, references at the end of each chapter, examples of HR career paths, and a list of HR and HR-related professional associations.
 Included in the Appendix is an explanation of the interview that the authors conducted with HR practitioners to probe for thoughts, ideas and experiences that contributed to each interviewee's personal success.

 Readers become acquainted with the HR field through an "HR Career Success Model," developed by the authors.
 It provides a framework that simplifies the complex art of dealing with people and organizations.
 This model is based on three elements:

-(a) Gain knowledge - of self, field, and organization;
+Gain knowledge -

 To learn more about the field, the Kahnweilers suggest a variety of routes, including: undergraduate courses in HR; masters degree programs in Human Resources, Organizational Development, or Leadership; developing mentor relationships; earning HR certification; forming study groups; and joining professional organizations.

 One career practitioner reported that she regularly goes on interviews to keep up with what employers are looking for in their workplace.
 In keeping with this "hands-on" approach, we career educators and practitioners can enhance our services to our students and clients by becoming knowledgeable about our sister field of Human Resources.

 A good place to begin learning more about the field is by reading Shaping Your HR Role: Succeeding in Today's Organization.
 One might also consider sharing career development and HR competencies by forming a study group or "Lifework Book Club."
 Conducting an informational interview with an HR professional with this book as a guide might be another option.
 One could also consider attending an HR conference, writing an article for a professional publication, or presenting a workshop in your area of expertise to HR professionals.
 For additional ideas on how to establish a presence in the HR field, contact Jennifer and Bill at www.myhrsuccess.com .